NetworkAndSoftware/MinimalReactTemplate/README.md

 #MinimalReactTemplate

-This is a basic template for a React application using es6 and Webpack for bundling.
+This is a basic template for a React application using Babel to transpile es6 and Webpack for bundling.

 To run this, clone the repository, makes sure [Yarn](https://yarnpkg.com/) is installed on your system and run